Every MONSTA X song ranked in order of greatness

 ‘Deja Vu’ (2017)

 I.M and Joohoney sum up this song pretty well in each of their own rap verses: “Feels like I’ve seen you before” and “Familiar yet unfamiliar / My head is confused”.
-There is an odd sense of déjà vu here giving off a G-Dragon vibe, with Joohoney too channelling that in the chorus.
+There is an odd sense of déjà vu here; maybe it’s the G-Dragon vibe, which Joohoney also channels in the chorus.

 ‘Oi’ (2017)